mahaloz/ctf-wiki-en/docs/misc/traffic/data.md

 The data was hidden very cleverly.
 There was an image, but it's a rabbit hole and caused a lot of confusion.

-For this challenge, you needs to be familiar with the `tcp` protocol.
+For this challenge, you need to be familiar with the `tcp` protocol.

 There are 6 bits of status code in the TCP message segment:

 - URG: Urgent bit.
 When URG=1, it means the packet is an urgent packet.
 It tells the system that there is urgent data in this segment and that it should be sent as soon as possible (equivalent to high-priority data)
 - ACK: Acknowledge bit.
 When ACK=1, it means the packet is an acknowledgment packet.
-When ACK=0, the packet is not a acknowledgment packet.
+When ACK=0, the packet is not an acknowledgment packet.
 The server acknowledges data is received by sending ACK=1 to the sender or client.
 - PSH: Push bit.
-When PSH=1, it means the other parity asks the packets in the buffer to be sent immediately, without waiting for the buffer to be full.
+When PSH=1, it means the other party asks the packets in the buffer to be sent immediately, without waiting for the buffer to be full.
 - RST: Reset bit.
 When RST=1, it means to aborts a connection due to errors, then the connection must be released and re-established.
 - SYN: Synchronous bit.
 When SYN=1, it means the packet is making an initiation request to connect.
 Usually, the packet with the SYN flag means the client is trying to make a connection to the server.
 - FIN: Final bit.
 When FIN=1, it means to release or close a connection.